 8. Melissa Francis’ memoir – Lessons from the Prairie by Melissa Francis (otherwise known as Cassandra Cooper) will have you laughing and crying your way through some amazing memories.
 Fans will enjoy the exclusive photographs Melissa found to include in the book.

 Little House on the Prairie inspires so many people to learn new, practical skills and we love seeing that happen.
 Quilting is one of the areas where modern methods and styles pair with the nostalgic joy of doing something that was such an important part of Laura’s life.

 1. Craftsy Quilting Class – Ma Ingalls taught us many things, like living frugally without sacrificing beauty.
 This Craftsy “Mix & Match: Inspired Scrappy Quilting” Class will show you how to create beautiful quilts with a time-honored tradition.

-2. Little House on the Prairie™ Fabrics – Andover Fabrics has produced a beautiful line of high-quality fabrics that represent everything we love about the spirit of the times Laura grew up in.
-Use these in a variety of fabric DIYs and craft together as a family!
+2. Little House on the Prairie® Fabrics – Andover Fabrics has produced a beautiful line of high-quality fabrics that represent everything we love about the spirit of the times Laura grew up in.
+Many of the fabrics have been sold out so we suggest finding your own county pattern to use.
+Here are some fabric DIYs that you can do with your family!
 Which project will you do first?

 3. Quilting with Laura: Patterns Inspired by the “Little House on the Prairie” series – If you’ve ever wanted to start a quilt, but weren’t sure how to go about it, Linda Halpin’s book is the one for you.
 You’ll learn about Laura Ingalls Wilder’s connection to quilting and pick up tips for beginning an inspired quilt of your own!